srinilastwall/RISC-1/Integration.md

 # Integration Steps

-The minimal steps needed to integrae with the LastWall API are illustrated below.
+The minimal steps needed to integrate with the LastWall API are illustrated below.

 ## Add script to your login page